Telenav/kivakit-assets/docs/index.md

 ### Welcome <a name = "welcome"></a>! &nbsp; <img src="https://www.kivakit.org/images/stars-32.png" srcset="https://www.kivakit.org/images/stars-32-2x.png 2x"/>

+ “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”

+&nbsp; &nbsp; &nbsp; &nbsp; — *Antoine de Saint-Exupéry*

-*The mission of KivaKit is to accelerate the development of Java software through the use of integrated, modular, object-oriented design.*
+> *The mission of KivaKit is to accelerate the development of Java software through the use of integrated, modular, object-oriented design.*

 KivaKit provides quick and easy solutions to common everyday     software problems by providing APIs, and sometimes by "wrapping" them in a simplified abstraction.
 It is not KivaKit's goal to provide access to all features of underlying APIs, but the most frequently used features